YokoMF/superbit_micropython/superbit_Python-PCA9685/README.md

-# Microbit Python Driver for PCA9685
+# Superbit Microbit Python Driver for PCA9685

-A simple python class for using the PCA9685 16-Channel 12-bit PWM/Servo Driver - I2C interface (https://www.adafruit.com/product/815).
+A simple python class for using the Superbit for PCA9685.

 #### Using the driver